hytheaway/gghf/README.md

 the best (and only) dedicated tool for analyzing both hrtf files and sofa files, while also containing the ability to convolve them and export the convolutions! does it ever get better than this?

+and it's lightweight to boot! that is, if you consider a 100+ MB python file that takes at least 10 seconds to boot up, "lightweight".

 ![gghsf_main](https://github.com/user-attachments/assets/d64cbff4-215c-4469-9119-f5f56db2ea23)